 More and more young teens are having anxiety disorder symptoms such as tachycardia, dizziness, shortness of breath, or loss of control.

-Health professionals warn that social pressures are leading adolescents to develop phobias and wonder if anxiety in teenagers is increasing.
+Health professionals warn that social pressures are leading adolescents to develop phobias and wonder if anxiety in teens is increasing.

 If your children suffer from anxiety, calm them with the help of experts as the disorder is not the end of the world and is treatable.